 Among the topics you will cover are: Circuit and logic principles, sequential logic, amplifying circuits, timing circuits, transducers, digital/analogue converters, memory systems, information transfer and radio circuits, digital and mobile communications, optoelectronics, microprocessor systems, filters and interfacing.

 Both coursework and written exams count towards your final assessment.

-Electronics is a scientific and technologically important subject and the A level forms a well-recognised science-based qualification.
-Success in Electronics A level demonstrates your capability in an analytical and technical discipline.
-The course gives a useful introduction to the study of Electronics and related Engineering subjects in Higher Education.
+Electronics is a scientific and technologically important subject and the A level forms a well recognised science-based qualification.
+Success in A level Electronics demonstrates your capability in an analytical and technical discipline.
+The course gives a useful introduction to the study of electronics and related engineering subjects in Higher Education.

-It should be noted that A level Mathematics and often A level Physics are required for Electronics degree courses, though some institutions offer foundation courses in these subjects.
+It should be noted that A level Mathematics and often A level Physics are required for electronics degree courses, though some institutions offer foundation courses in these subjects.

 Principles of Electronics – Exam Paper – 40% of marks

 Application of Electronics – Exam Paper – 40% of marks

 Extended system design and realisation tasks – Practical Assessment – 20% of marks

 System synthesis; DC electrical circuits; Input and output sub-systems; Energy and power.

 Semiconductor components; Logic systems; Operational amplifiers; Signal conversion; AC circuits and passive filters; Communications systems; Instrumentation systems.